-''' BGP table version is 0, local router ID is 172.21.0.125 Status codes: s suppressed, d damped, h history, valid, > best, i internal, r RIB-failure, S Stale, R Removed Origin codes: i - IGP, e - EGP, ? - incomplete attacker.
-On average, the attacker can finish BGP routing table poisoning in 214.3 seconds (including the time cost of identifying the victim client), with a success rate over 90%.
+''' BGP table version is 0, local router ID is 172.21.0.125 Status codes: s suppressed, d damped, h history, valid, > best, i internal, r RIB-failure, S Stale, R Removed Origin codes: i - IGP, e - EGP, ? - incomplete addresses on average to construct the hash collision and identify the shared IPID counter.
+In practice, it is not easy for an attacker to hold such a number of IPv4 addresses, limiting the effect of the proposed attack [38].
+However, we discover that if the vulnerable server enables IPv4/IPv6 dual-stack, the attacker can easily use adequate IPv6 addresses to construct hash collisions and identify the hash counter used in the victim TCP connection.